-(1) The term of office of each director expires at the close of the next annual meeting of Shareholders of the Company.
-An officer of the Company serves until such officer resigns or his or her replacement is appointed.

-(2) Information as to Common Shares beneficially owned or over which control or direction is exercised and as to employment history, not being within the knowledge of the Company, has been furnished by the respective

-- (3) Mr. Metcalfe was director of Xinergy Ltd. ("Xinergy") in April 2015, which was subject to a cease trade order.
-Xinergy filed voluntary petitions in West Virginia and went through a reorganization plan from which it emerged as a fully successful operating private company. - (4) Mr. Metcalfe was a director of Agility Health Inc. ("Agility") which was subject to a management cease trade order for late filing of its financial statements, which were subsequently filed on May 30, 2018.
+- (1) The term of office of each director expires at the close of the next annual meeting of shareholders of the Company.
+An officer of the Company serves until such officer resigns or his or her replacement is appointed. - (2) Information as to Common Shares beneficially owned or over which control or direction is exercised and as to employment history, not being within the knowledge of the Company, has been furnished by the respective proposed nominees.
+This information does not include options exercisable for the purchase of Common Shares issued under the Company's 2018 Stock Option Plan (as defined herein).
+See "Directors' Compensation" below for additional information. - (3) Mr. Metcalfe was a director of Xinergy Ltd. ("Xinergy") from 2012 until April 2015.
+Xinergy was subject to cease trade orders in Ontario, British Columbia, and Manitoba.
+In Ontario, a cease trade order issued on April 8, 2015 was subsequently revoked (becoming inactive as of April 22, 2015), and a further Ontario cease trade order issued on April 20, 2015 (as amended by an order dated May 19, 2015) remains active as of the date of this Circular.
+Xinergy's securities also remain subject to active cease trade orders in British Columbia (issued April 14, 2015) and Manitoba (issued April 9, 2015) as of the date of this Circular. - (4) Mr. Metcalfe was a director of Agility Health Inc. ("Agility").
+The Ontario Securities Commission issued a management cease trade order under National Policy 12-203 on May 1, 2018 in connection with Agility's late filing of required financial disclosure documents.
 Agility has ceased to be a reporting issuer. - (5) Mr. Metcalfe was a director of Medcolcanna Organics Inc. ("Medcolcanna") from May 2019 to March 2023.
-The British Columbia Securities Commission issued a cease trade order in 2022 for failing to file its financial statements.
-The common shares of Medcolcanna were delisted from the CSE in November 2024.
-The securities of Medcolcanna remain cease traded as at the date of this Circular. - (6) Mr. Metcalfe was a director of Strategic Minerals Europe Corp. ("Strategic Minerals") from 2023 to 2024.
-The Ontario Securities Commission issued a cease trade order in 2024 for failing to file its financial statements.
-The securities of Strategic Minerals remain cease traded as of the date of this Circular. - (7) Member of the Audit Committee. - (8) Member of the Compensation, Nominating and Corporate Governance Committee. - (9) Member of the Safety, Environmental and Technical Committee.
+Medcolcanna became subject to management cease trade orders in certain Canadian jurisdictions, including British Columbia, in connection with Medcolcanna's failure to file required continuous disclosure (including annual financial statements) on a timely basis.
+Medcolcanna's common shares were delisted from the Canadian Securities Exchange on November 21, 2024. - (6) Mr. Metcalfe is a director of Strategic Minerals Europe Corp. ("Strategic Minerals").
+Strategic Minerals is subject to an active failure-to-file cease trade order issued by the Ontario Securities Commission on November 27, 2024. - (7) Member of the Audit Committee. - (8) Member of the Compensation, Nominating and Corporate Governance Committee. - (9) Member of the Safety, Environmental and Technical Committee.